FACG4/Test-coverage/README.md

 8.Gaps in requirements, test cases and defects at unit level and code level can be found in an easy way.

+What Test Coverage does
+Finding area of a requirement not implemented by a set of test cases Helps to create additional test cases to increase coverage Identifying a quantitative measure of test coverage, which is an indirect method for quality check Identifying meaningless test cases that do not increase coverage

 ### What are Istanbul and nyc?